• Lichens heaths moors

 Lichens of heaths and moors guide

-On the front side, colour photographs of each species are grouped by growth form and substrate.
-Growth forms are crustose, foliose and fruticose, while substrates are the ground, among grasses and mosses, heather, and small rocks and pebbles.
-The accompanying identification table on the reverse side covers the key characters for each species.
-All you need is a hand lens.
+This guide groups the colour photographs of each species by growth form and substrate.
+Growth forms include crustose, foliose and fruticose.
+Substrates include the ground, among grasses and mosses, heather, and rocks or pebbles.
+On the reverse side, there’s an identification table highlighting key features for each species.
+All you need is a hand lens to get started.